thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

-Given a convergence tolerance of 1e-5 samples, we inserted time probes in our code to measure the average time required for convergence in an image on an Intel Core i7 Processor at 2.8 GHz.
+Given a convergence tolerance of 1e-5 samples, we inserted time probes in our code to measure the average time required for convergence in an image on an Intel Core i7 CPU clocked at 2.8 GHz.
 We also measured the effect of the initial simplex offset on the number of iterations required for convergence when using the Nelder-Mead optimization method.